IsmailSabryy/Myapp/README.md

 ## Usage
 After Cloning using git clone https://github.com/IsmailSabryy/Myapp.git You can push it to your repo and edit.
 Any commit will trigger the pipeline.
+Make sure you edit the docker part.